-ARC performs all required external reporting for Customer Agencies, including the following reports: Statement of Transactions (formerly FMS 224), Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS), Treasury Report on Receivables, Treasury Information Executive Repository (TIER), quarterly and year-end financial statements, and reports required by the Digital Accountability and Transparency Act (DATA Act).
-In addition, ARC has created a standard suite of management and external reports that are available to all Customer

-Agencies.
-ARC reconciles certain general ledger accounts on a monthly basis and ensures that proprietary and budgetary general ledger account relationships are maintained and accurate.
+ARC performs all required external reporting for customer agencies, including the following reports: Statement of Transactions (formerly FMS 224), Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS), Treasury Report on Receivables, Treasury Information Executive Repository (TIER), quarterly and year-end financial statements, and reports required by the Digital Accountability and Transparency Act (DATA Act).
+In addition, ARC has created a standard suite of management and external reports that are available to all customer agencies.
+ARC reconciles certain general ledger accounts on a monthly basis and ensures that proprietary and budgetary general ledger account relationships are maintained and accurate, and reconciles any discrepancies.